sandeepcz8787/TourNest-Trip-Management-System/README.md

 <!-- ============================================  TITLE ======================================================  -->
-# REST API for Online Trip Management System
+# REST API for TourNest Trip Management System
 <!-- ============================================  DETAILS ======================================================  -->

 <li>An Collabrative Project Consisting Of the 5 Developer Depicting the implementation of the Trip Managment Platform like MakeMyTrip or Yatra.